We advocate, connect and empower for a better world

 Secretary, CAWIT Board of Directors

-Dr. Hsu is the Interim Dean of the College of Engineering at San José State University (SJSU), a role he also served during the 2012-13 academic year.
+Dr. Hsu is the Director of General Engineering of the College of Engineering at San José State University (SJSU), a role he also served during the 2012-13 academic year.
 During the 2015-16 academic year, he served as the College’s General Engineering Program Director.
 Over the past 26 years, Hsu has held positions in SJSU’s College of Engineering as Associate Dean, Interim Associate Dean, Associate Department Chair, and faculty member.
 He has also served on the board of directors of SJSU Research Foundation.
 In 2014, Hsu was invited by the U.S. Department of Energy as a visiting professor at the National Renewable Energy Laboratory.
 Previously, he was a faculty member in the Mechanical and Industrial Engineering Department at the University of Illinois, Urbana-Champaign.
 Prior to that, he worked as an Engineer with the Navtrol Company of Dallas, Texas.
 Hsu received his Ph.D. in Electrical Engineering from the University of California at Berkeley.

 Special Advisor, Office of the Chancellor, California State University